FAQ Regarding the Legal Considerations for Doing Business in the US

 The first question to ask is whether your product is a physical product or an intangible one, such as software or services.
 The next question is to determine whether it is a regulated product or service.

 The type(s) of visa(s) you or your employees need is based on what you and your company will be doing in the US, how often and for how long you will be in the US, whether you will have US-based employees or representatives, and whether they are legally authorized to work in the US.
 Unlike some other aspects of doing business in the US, filing the wrong form or applying for the wrong type of visa is very difficult to undo or fix if done incorrectly.
-Officials of the US Department of Homeland Security and Department of State (which controls the US embassies and consulates around the world) essentially require that applications be made correctly the first time.
-It is absolutely important to do this properly with the advice and counsel of an experienced US immigration attorney.
+The US Department of Homeland Security and the Immigration and Customs Enforcement officials essentially require that applications be made correctly the first time.
+It is absolutely important to do this properly with the advice and counsel of an experienced immigration attorney.

-Certain types of visas require a US sponsor, i.e. a US corporation or limited liability company, and require the demonstration of intent to operate and to hire US employees.
-This is accomplished in part by showing that a physical workspace has been secured in the US company’s name, via a signed office lease.
-Exporting to the US often does not require any physical presence, because the receipt and distribution of the goods may be managed by a local distributor, importer or other business partner in the US.
+Certain types of visas require a physical presence in the US, and thus require a signed office lease.
+Other types of visas do not.
+Exporting to the US often does not require any physical presence, because the receipt and distribution of the goods are managed by a local distributor, importer or other business partner in the US.

 Intellectual Property can be divided into two major categories.
 There is IP that is protected under by statutes, largely (and most importantly) federal law, and include inventions that are patentable, words and images that are copyrightable, and logos, names and phrases that may be trademarked.
 There is also intellectual property that is owned by the company, but does not meet the requirements for protection under the patent, trademark or copyright laws.
 The laws in the US differ substantially from those outside the US, and some things that are protectable in the US are not protectable in the EU or the rest of the world.
 It is best to consult IP counsel before disclosing any of the company’s secrets, processes, ideas or intellectual property to make sure that it can be, and is, properly protected.